Simple Living With Nature

 You can use any variety of squash (besides spaghetti), just roast whole using the method I describe above.
 Then scoop out the flesh and mash with a potato masher.

-You can make them on the sweet side with maple syrup and cinnamon, or savory like this delicious sounding mashed butternut squash with goat cheese and rosemary.
+You can make them savory, or on the sweet side like this delicious mashed butternut squash with maple syrup.

 Pureed squash is taking mashed squash to the next level by pureeing it in a blender or food processor.
-It is usually kept plain and used for desserts like winter squash pie, winter squash cheesecake, or pumpkin custard cups.
+It is usually kept plain and used for desserts like winter squash pie, winter squash cheesecake, or pumpkin cornbread.

 Winter Squash Soup